We believe that everyone should have a safe, affordable place to call home – and that includes you! You, too, can become a homeowner!

 - Working closely with a volunteer coach for mentoring and support through the home buying process

-- Being free of any outstanding collectible debt before moving into a SAFE home
+- Being free of any outstanding debts in collection before moving into a S.A.F.E. home

 - Saving for closing costs through an established Habitat Savings Account